sipcapture/hepfix.js/README.md

 # HEPFIX.js
 **IPFIX** to **HEP/EEP**  adapter for *Oracle / ACME Packet Net-Net SBCs*

-ORACLE /ACME PACKET Net-Net SBCs features a built in *"Capture Agent"* using a custom IPFIX template to export SIP messages and Statistics in realtime from the core. **HEPFIX** converts IPFIX to HEP for [HOMER](http://sipcapture.org) and [HEPIC](http://hepic.tel) without requiring port mirroring and switches/probes/agents.
+ORACLE / ACME PACKET Net-Net SBCs features a built in *"Capture Agent"* using a custom IPFIX template to export SIP messages and Statistics in realtime from the core. **HEPFIX** handles and converts IPFIX binary formats to HEP equivalents for using with [HOMER](http://sipcapture.org) and [HEPIC](http://hepic.tel) without requiring port mirroring and switches/probes/agents.

-# NOTE
-This is a port!
-For production please use [horaclifix](http://github.com/negbie/horaclifix)

 #### Status
 * Working prototype w/ HEP support!